-Students applying for financial aid at Taft College do so by completing a "Free Application for Federal Student Aid" (FAFSA), California Dream Application or the California College Promise Grant Application.
-Links to these forms can be found on the Financial Aid Office's website.
-The Financial Aid Office is not responsible for the application process of outside resources like non-Taft College scholarships, but all students are encouraged to apply for scholarships that might contribute to their financial resources while attending college.
-In no instance, where a student is eligible for Title IV Aid, shall the total financial aid package exceed the stated individual cost of education as determined by the Financial Aid Office.
+Students applying for financial aid at Taft College do so by completing a "Free Application for Federal Student Aid" (FAFSA), California Dream Act Application (CADAA) or the California College Promise Grant Application.
+Links to these forms can be found on the Financial Aid & Scholarships Office's website.
+The Financial Aid & Scholarships Office is not responsible for the application process of outside resources like non-Taft College scholarships, but all students are encouraged to apply for scholarships which might contribute to their financial resources while attending college.
+In no instance, where a student is eligible for Title IV Aid, shall the total financial aid package exceed the stated individual cost of attendance as determined by the Financial Aid & Scholarships Office.
 Federal, State, and Institutional programs are available.
-Please visit www.fafsa.gov or www.dream.csac.ca.gov.
+Please visit www.dream.csac.ca.gov.